FrankomDev/python-keylogger/README.md

 # Python keylogger

+## ⚠️ Warning!
+This project is made for educational purposes only

-easy keylogger made in python
+easy keylogger made in python<br>
-works for windows
+works for windows<br>
-sends data to your ftp server
+sends data to your ftp server<br>
 ## other info when project will work how I want it to work